Sliding Scale Fee

 https://www.wortsandcunning.com/blog/sliding-scale

-As a social worker, I strongly believe that making therapy accessible is an important tenet of my work.
+As a social worker, making therapy accessible is an important tenet of my work.
 I also want to respect my boundaries as well as my need to be fairly compensated for my education (completed and continuing), experience, skills, and time.
-This is why I accept insurance, including Medicaid, and offer a sliding scale fee.
+This is why I accept commercial insurance and Medicaid, and offer a sliding scale fee.

-The sliding scale fee is if you are uninsured OR I am not participating with your insurance OR if you would like to avoid using your insurance benefit (perhaps for privacy reasons).
+The sliding scale fee is if you are uninsured OR if I am not participating with your insurance.

 Please use the below guidelines to determine what fee makes sense for you.